DEPARTMENT OF RELIGION AND CULTURE

 An exploration of one or more ethical issues along with methods for studying these issues.

 Religion and Society

 An analysis of religion, social sciences, social structures and social dynamics.

 An analysis of religion, psychology and personality formation.

 An examination of conceptual and imaginative frameworks people use to interpret their environments and construct their worldviews.

 In consultation with an advisor, a student or team of students locates and defines a field-study situation.
-In addition to reading and writing, a study normally involves work outside the classroom such as participant observation, interviewing or excavating.
+In addition to reading and writing, a study normally involves work outside the classroom such as participant observation, interviewing.

 Seminar in Selected Problems in Religion and Culture

 An exploration of one or more religious themes appearing in one or more religious traditions or culture.

 The use of selected laboratory techniques (e.g., those developed in the ritual studies laboratories) for examining religiously significant data.